sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-1/index.en.md

 For its installation, I refer you to the official documentation:  https://docs.docker.com/machine/install-machine/

 {{% warning %}}
-**Warning**: be sure to select version 0.15.0 so that you will not have a bad surprise in the rest of this article.
+**Warning**: be sure to select version 0.15.0 so that you will not have a bad surprise in the remainder of this article.
 {{% /warning %}}

 As for Kubectl, you can check its operation by launching it without any special option: